Baldock Circular walk

 Iron Age and Roman Settlement, Ashwell and the source of the River Cam and the Icknield Way: this is an almost flat walk across vast Hertfordshire farmland fields between villages in an area filled with clues to Britain’s turbulent and colourful past.
 Follow part of the Icknield Way, Britain’s oldest, long-distance footpath on this walk exploring the far north of Hertfordshire.
 Once a Roman road, the footpath takes you between the ancient village of Ashwell, an Iron Age and Roman settlement abandoned in the 5th Century but reclaimed in medieval times.
 In Ashwell, mentioned in the Doomsday Book, the Parish Church dates from the 14th century and there are inscriptions relating to the plague.
 The Church tower is the highest in England and is a prominent landmark for many miles around.
 There is also a museum and the Springs in Ashwell which are the source of the river Cam.

-This walk should not be undertaken after prolonged periods of rain, given much of it is across vast fields.
-In the dry, this walk is a relaxing amble through flat Hertfordshire countryside.
-The walk makes no pretence at incorporating woods, hills, or water features.
-Those more used to walking in Kent or West Sussex might find the countryside on offer in this walk around Baldock a little dull.
-It isn’t, it’s just different: if you accept it as such you should enjoy a relaxing, easy day’s walking.
+This walk should not be undertaken after prolonged periods of rain, given much of it is along field edges and over vast fields.
+In the dry, this walk is a relaxing amble through flat Hertfordshire countryside, with big vistas.
+The walk makes no pretence at incorporating large woods, steep hills, or extensive water features.
+Those more used to walking in Kent or West Sussex or in the South Downs might find the countryside on offer on this walk a little dull.
+It isn’t, it is just different, with charms of its own.
+If you accept it as such you should enjoy a relaxing, enjoyable, easy day’s walking.

 Twice a year the village of Ashwell puts on an impressive village event.
 Early in May on a Sunday villagers open up their properties for Ashwell at Home , when Morris Dancers entertain as you visit interesting and historic homes and buildings in the village.
 Pop-up eating places add to the cuisine on offer at the three pubs.
-Passes to all events cost £ 6 (2017).
+Passes to all events cost £ 7 (2019).
+Due to Covid-19 the 2020 and 2021 events were cancelled - let's hope this delightful event returns in 2022.
 Then on August Bank Holiday Monday Ashwell stages its Ashwell Show in a large showground just to the north of the church.
-Events include gymkhana (horse and pony show jumping), dog displays, vintage car displays , lots of childrens events, music, and much more.
-Entry to the showground £ 10 (2016).
+Events include gymkhana (horse and pony show jumping), dog displays, vintage car displays, lots of childrens events, music, pop-up shops and much more.
+Entry to the showground £ 10 (2019).
+The 2020 and 2021 events have been cancelled due to Covid - next show Monday 22 August 2022.
 To get the best out of the Baldock Walk we recommend it is posted to coincide with one of these two village events.

 |Shortening the Walk|